Eltayeb-Elgaali/diy-wiki/project-planning/development-strategy.md

 ### REPO

-- This user story is developed on branch `get-page-by-tag`.
+- This user story is developed on branch `get-pages-by-tag`.
 - This branch is merged to `master` branch after completion.

 ### Node.js